-If you’re looking for a skilled hunting dog or an attentive watchdog, then the Japanese Terrier may not be for you.
-Instead, try looking at a breed from the six native dog breeds of Japan (Shiba, Akita, Shokiku, Kai Ken, Hokkaido, Kishu Ken).
+If you’re looking for a skilled hunting dog or an alert watchdog, the Japanese Terrier may not be for you.
+Instead, try looking at one of the six native dog breeds of Japan (Shiba, Akita, Shokiku, Kai Ken, Hokkaido, Kishu Ken).

-A huge plus is that they’re a hypoallergenic dog breed.
-They’re the perfect Japanese dog for allergy-sensitive dogs owners that can’t stand shed fur and the allergies than come with it.
+A huge plus is that the Japanese Terriers are a hypoallergenic dog breed.
+They’re perfect Japanese dogs for allergy-sensitive dogs owners that can’t stand shed fur and the allergies than come with it.

 10. Tosa Inu

 Highlights: Alert, Fearless, Sensitive.